Part-time workers and redundancy

 - Where an employer dismisses an employee for redundancy and they do not have solid grounds to do so, the employee could claim unfair dismissal on the basis that there has not been a genuine redundancy.
 Even if there is a genuine redundancy situation, an employer must follow a fair process leading up to any such dismissal.

 - Generally, an employee can only bring an unfair dismissal claim if they have at least two years’ service with their employer.
-But if you can show you have been selected for redundancy based on certain grounds, including as a result of your part-time worker status, you do not need to be able to have two years’ service and the tribunal may decide the dismissal was automatically unfair.
+But if you can show you have been selected for redundancy based on certain grounds, including as a result of your part-time worker status, you do not need to have two years’ service to claim that the dismissal was a breach of the Part Time Worker Regulations 2000.

 - There could be an argument that dismissing a female employee because they work part-time hours or for a reason connected to their part-time hours amounts to indirect sex discrimination.
 This is on the basis that requiring someone to work full time hours (or face redundancy as a consequence of a failure to do so) is likely to disproportionately impact on them as a working mother, because statistically women are more likely to bear the burden of childcare.
 The law protects female employees in this type of situation.